 What Are the Extenuating Circumstances?

-Once your finances are combined, if one spouse is not comfortable with a situation, then you should not do it.
-It is simple: if your spouse says no, then the answer is no. Take the time to have a clear conversation about the expectations and what to do if the circumstances were going to change.
-It needs to be equal between both sides of the family.
-Never try to hide any of these types of transactions between spouses.
+Once you are married and your finances are combined, if one spouse isn't comfortable with giving money to your parents or theirs, you shouldn't do it.
+If your spouse agrees, take the time to have a clear conversation about the expectations of the financial support and what to do if your own circumstances were to change.
+Never hide these types of transactions from your spouse.

-It is important that you treat both families equally.
-One family may not need the help, but if both are in tight situations, you can cause marital tension by just helping out one family.
+Moreover, it's important to treat both families equally.
+One spouse's parents may not need help, but if both are in tight situations, you can cause marital tension by helping out just one family.
 Of course, if extenuating circumstances like addictions or excessive spending apply, you may need to set clear limits on one family and find different ways to help.

-These rules also apply to helping extended family members.
-It is also important to realize that you can break free of an unhealthy financial family history.
-This may be a good time to talk about the expectations for caring for your parents as they age and set up guidelines that will work for your family.
+These rules also apply to giving money to extended family members, which is an option if you have a healthy financial family history.
+When your mom or dad asks for money, this may also be a good time to talk about the expectations for caring for your parents as they age and set up guidelines that will work for your family.